duckduckgo/native-github-asana-sync/README.md

 When a Pull Request has been reviewed, it will look for an Asana task in the PR description and comment on it.
 ### `trigger-phrase`

-**Required** Prefix before the task i.e ASANA TASK: https://app.asana.com/1/2/3/.
+**Optional** Prefix before the task i.e ASANA TASK: https://app.asana.com/1/2/3/.
+If not provided, any Asana URL in the text will be matched.

 #### Example Usage